doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 The Django admin application can use your models to automatically build a site area that you can use to create, view, update, and delete records.
 This can save you a lot of time during development, making it very easy to test your models and get a feel for whether you have the right data.
 Most of you already know about Django Admin, but to explain how it is used with Djongo, I will start with a simple example.

 First we define our basic models.
-In this article, I will use the same models used in the official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/).
+In all tutorials, I will use the same models used in the official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/).
 The documentation talks about 3 models that interact with each other: **Blog, Author and Entry**.
-Some of the fields from the models have been omitted to make the example clearer.
+Some fields from the original models have been omitted to make the example clearer.

 ```python
 from djongo import models